 533 Advanced Media Production (3)

 Examines advanced broadcast and non-broadcast production techniques.
-Topics can range from advanced lighting to aesthetics to designing and short film production.
+Topics can range from advanced lighting to aesthetics to designing and creating multimedia presentations.
 The class focus can change on a semester basis.
 Students may be required to spend additional hours outside class to complete various projects.
 (Prerequisites: COMM 531; COMM 532.)

 534 Video Editing (3)